It Came Upon the Midnight Clear: Melody

 In Commonwealth countries, the tune called "Noel", which was adapted from an English melody in 1874 by Arthur Sullivan, is the usual accompaniment.
 This tune also appears as an alternative in The Hymnal 1982, the hymnal of the United States Episcopal Church.

 Lyrics

 The full song comprises five stanzas.
 Some versions, including the United Methodist Hymnal and Lutheran Book of Worship, omit verse three, while others (including The Hymnal 1982) omit verse four.
+The 1985 hymnal of the Church of Jesus Christ of Latter-day Saints omits verses three and four.
 Several variations also exist to Sears' original lyrics.